andihaskel/simple-react-node-app/README.md

 ## Instructions

 ### Set up
+#### Back-end

-- Install dependencies both in the back-end and front-end folder by running the following command on both folders
+- Install dependencies by running the following command on the back-end folder
 ```sh
 $ npm i
 ```
-- Run mongodb from your terminal
+- Run mongodb from terminal

 - Create a .env file (copy/paste the variables of .env.example) and set the port and a mongodb url.